mdrideout/junjo-ai-studio-deployment-example/README.md

 This single VM can ingest telemetry from an unlimited number of AI applications running anywhere.

+#### 1a.
+Add a static IP address

+This will allow us to point a domain to this VM and complete the following SSL setup.

 ### 2. DNS Configuration & Service Endpoints

 #### Domain Setup